devious100/base/README.md

 # Base

-This is an online repsitory holding a collection of written works by software developers, reverse engineers and programming enthusiasts alike!
+This repsitory holds a collection of written works by software developers, reverse engineers and programming enthusiasts alike!

-The content of this base is listed below for your convenience, you may also [find a list of associated bulletin boards here](https://devious100.com/forum/base).
-Each folder within this repository will have its own README document, which should provide more details on specific items.

 ## Contents

+From source development kits to base hooks and boilerplate code, the content of this repository is listed below for your convenience;

 1. [Engines](https://github.com/devious100/base/engines)
     1. [Id Tech 2](https://github.com/devious100/base/engines/id-tech-2)